openframeworks/ofSite/_documentation/math/ofMatrix4x4.markdown

 _inlined_description: _

 Get the frustum settings of a symmetric perspective projection matrix.
-Return false if matrix is not a perspective matrix, where parameter values are undefined.

 Note, if matrix is not a symmetric perspective matrix then the shear will be lost.
 Asymmetric matrices occur when stereo, power walls, caves and reality center display are used.
-In these configuration one should use the AsFrustum method instead.
+In these configuration one should use the getFrustum method instead.

+Returns: false if matrix is not a perspective matrix, where parameter values are undefined.